frc461/Rowdy24/doc/robot/commands/README.md

 # Commands Documentation

-Commands represent actions that the robot can register.
-Commands run when scheduled until they are interrupted or their end condition is met.
-Commands are represented in the command-based library by the [`Command`](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/Command.html) class.
-Commands are usually directly implemented in the [`RobotContainer`](../../../src/main/java/frc/robot/RobotContainer.java) class.
+Commands are actions that the robot can perform, represented by the [`Command`](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/Command.html) class in command-based WPILib.
+Commands are run by a Command Scheduler (represented by the `CommandScheduler` class), which runs all commands registered onto it periodically (see the [`robotPeriodic()`](../../src/main/java/frc/robot/Robot.java#L49) function in the `Robot` class).
+To run a specific command it has to be registered onto the Command Scheduler.
+They are run until deregistered, either when their end condition is met or through interruption (any `Command` can be canceled with the `cancel()` method).
+Commands are usually directly implemented/registered in the [`RobotContainer`](../../../src/main/java/frc/robot/RobotContainer.java) class.

 ## Command-Structure Robot Implementation